-The Carson Graham Secondary Code of Conduct - school policies and rules - was developed pursuant to the School Act (Section 6, 10, 85 and 91), the School Act Regulations and the North Vancouver School District Policy 302 regarding Student Conduct.
-Students at Carson Graham Secondary School are expected to meet the standards set out in the BC Human Rights Code, Sections 7 and 8 that include the prohibited grounds of discrimination, behaviours that discriminate against a person or class of person by publishing or displaying a statement, publication, notice, sign, symbol, emblem or other representation that indicates discrimination based on race, colour, ancestry, place of origin, religion, marital status, physical or mental disability, sexual orientation, gender identity or expression, or age of that person or that group or class of persons.
+The Carson Graham Secondary Code of Conduct - school policies and rules - was developed in relation to the School Act (Sections 6, 10, 85, 91), the School Act Regulations, and the North Vancouver School District Policy 302 on Student Conduct.
+Students at Carson Graham Secondary School are expected to meet the standards set out in the BC Human Rights Code, section 7 and 8 that include the prohibited grounds of discrimination, behaviours that discriminate against a person or class of person by publishing or displaying a statement, publication, notice, sign, symbol emblem or other representation that indicates discrimination based on the race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, gender identity or expression, sexual orientation, or age of that person or that group or class of persons.

 STATEMENT OF PURPOSE

 The pursuit of appropriate conduct is a shared responsibility among students, their parents and the school system.
 School should be a place for safe, purposeful learning.
 In accordance with the responsibilities assigned by the School Act and the Policies established by the Board of Trustees, the school has established rules and expectations as positive guidelines for students to develop their potential within our community.

 These guidelines were developed with the following objectives in mind: